krzysztofmarkiewicz/brand-o-pedia/README.md

 The application has a small database in a JSON file with data about collaborating suppliers and manufacturers.
 It is designed for training new employees and serves as a kind of compendium helpful for every employee at the beginning.

 *"This is a preliminary version.
-There is a lot to be done, primarily refactoring the JavaScript code, improving the CSS files, etc. Everything is progressing as learning advances."*
+There is a lot to be done, primarily refactoring the JavaScript code, improving the CSS files, adding ARIA to the HTML code, changing the approach to "mobile first". etc. Everything is progressing as learning advances."*

 **Live version:** https://frog01-20191.wykr.es/